-Another of the top Sweden vacation spots you shouldn’t miss in the summer months is the Stockholm archipelago.
+Another of the top Sweden vacation spots you shouldn’t miss is the Stockholm archipelago in summer.
 As you might have guessed, this group of islands extends from the Swedish capital, making it an ideal place to explore on a day trip.

 The Stockholm archipelago is made up of around 30,000 islands, scattered across the Baltic Sea.
-Throughout the region you can discover sandy beaches, forested isles, steep cliffs and historical sites.
+The region is home to sandy beaches, forested isles, steep cliffs and historical sites.

-Whether you drive or take the boat from the city, the Stockholm archipelago is a must-see in the summer.
-From sailing and kayaking the waters, to hiking the island trails or exploring Viking history, there is so much fun to be had here.
+Whether you drive or take a boat from the city, the Stockholm archipelago is a must-see during the summer months.
+Imagine sailing and kayaking the waters, hiking the island trails and discovering Viking history.
+There is so much to uncover here!

 - Visit the islands of the Stockholm archipelago on a self-drive tour of Sweden

-For sandy beaches, charming countryside and historical sites, make your way to Österlen.
-This southern county lies in the wider Skåne province and flaunts gorgeous scenery and quaint towns to explore.
+Make your way to Österlen for sandy beaches, charming countryside and historical sites.
+This southern Swedish county lies in the wider Skåne province and boasts gorgeous scenery and quaint towns.

-Wander along the cobblestone streets of Ystad, admiring the medieval architecture and timbered houses.
-Pick up organic local produce at farm shops as you pass through the countryside.
+Wander along the cobbled streets of Ystad, admiring the medieval architecture and timbered houses.
+Then pick up organic local produce at farm shops as you pass through the countryside.

-Be sure to spend some downtime at Sandhammaren beach, with its beautiful honey-coloured sands that are 12 kilometres (7.5 miles) long.
+Be sure to spend some downtime at Sandhammaren beach.
+Here you'll find honey-coloured sands stretching over 12 kilometres (7.5 miles).

-Another of Österlen’s must-see tourist attractions is Ales Stenar.
-This megalithic site comprises 59 stone boulders scattered in the shape of a ship, with views of the Baltic Sea.
+Another of Österlen’s must-see visitor attractions is Ales Stenar.
+This megalithic site comprises 59 stone boulders scattered in the shape of a ship, with views across the Baltic Sea.

-Sweden’s cities are pretty cool, and Malmö is no different.
-First-class restaurants, fascinating museums, and historical attractions await you in this southern coastal city.
+Sweden’s cities are pretty trendy, and Malmö is no different.
+First-class eateries, fascinating museums, and historical attractions await you in this southern coastal city.

 Take a tour of the Renaissance-era Malmöhus Castle and the Malmö Art Museum for a taste of local heritage and culture.
-You could explore Malmö by boat, gliding over the canals to admire the city sights from the water.
+You could discover Malmö by boat, gliding through the canals admiring the city sights from the water.

-When you feel peckish, choose from an array of enticing restaurants and cafés at the Lilla Torg market.
-Then work off your lunch with a stroll along the Western Harbour and Ribersborg beach.
+And when you feel peckish, you can choose from an array of enticing restaurants and cafés at the Lilla Torg market.
+Then walk off your lunch with a stroll along the Western Harbour and Ribersborg beach.

-Did you know: You can easily reach Copenhagen, the capital of Denmark, from Malmö?
-The 8-kilometre-(5-mile-)long Øresund Bridge links these two neighbouring cities by road and train.
+Did you know: It's easy to reach Copenhagen, the capital of Denmark, from Malmö?
+The 8 kilometre-(5-mile)long Øresund Bridge links these two neighbouring cities by road and train.